usgs/shakemap-amp-tools/README.md

   </tr>
 </table>

-The reference section in the first row is optional, but if present should consist of a cell in the first column with "reference" in it, and the cell in the second column containing the reference string.
+The reference section in the first row is mandatory, and should consist of a cell in the first column with "reference" in it, and the cell in the second column containing the reference string.